Everything you need to know in 60 seconds

 This is the industry standard for most medium-to-large enterprises.
 It includes:

-- Data-logging with power analyzers, data loggers, and thermal cameras
+- Data-logging with power analysers, data loggers, and thermal cameras.

-- Load profiling of major systems, HVAC, motors, boilers, pumps
+- Load profiling of major systems: HVAC, motors, boilers, and pumps.

-- Simulation modeling to predict energy flows and losses under varying load conditions
+- Simulation modelling to predict energy flows and losses under varying load conditions.

 The output is a comprehensive list of Energy Conservation Measures (ECMs) with quantified energy savings, cost of implementation, and simple payback periods.